algorithmiaio/dev-center/_pages/integrations/arthur.md

 layout: article
 title:  "Arthur"
 excerpt: "Integrating with an external model observability platform"
-categories: [integrations]
+categories: [monitoring-&-observability]
-tags: integrations
+tags: [integrations, monitoring-observability]
+permalink: integrations/arthur
 show_related: false
 image:
-  teaser: /icons/algo.svg
+  teaser: /language_logos/arthur.png
 ---

 [Arthur](https://www.arthur.ai/) is an observability platform that provides proactive model monitoring to give you confidence and peace of mind that your AI deployments are performing at peak.
 Their platform provides a layer of performance monitoring, algorithmic bias detection, and explainability, even for black-box models, so you can quickly detect, diagnose, and fix any issues that arise in production.